MicrosoftDocs/bot-docs/articles/bot-framework-nodejs-concepts.md

 ## Additional Resources

+The following articles walk you through building your first bot and adding basic conversational ability to it.

 * [Get started](bot-framework-nodejs-getstarted.md)
 * [Manage conversation flow](bot-framework-nodejs-howto-manage-conversation-flow.md)

+The following task-focused code samples demonstrate features of the Bot Builder SDK for Node.js at more depth.

 * [Triggering actions](bot-framework-nodejs-howto-global-handlers.md)
 * [Recognize user intent](bot-framework-nodejs-howto-recognize-intent.md)
 * [Send a rich card](bot-framework-nodejs-howto-send-card-buttons.md)